 My kids love making dens when we’re out in the woods, yet there are times when it’s not practical or possible to make one that’s kid-sized.
-But we don’t let that stop us – instead, we just think smaller… Read on to see how we make these adorable mini-dens!
+But we don’t let that stop us – instead, we just think smaller… Read on to see how to make an adorable mini den!

 Den making is a great activity for kids – not only is it fantastically good fun, but it also helps develop so many skills.
 It is at heart an open-ended engineering and design problem – the kids must decide the kind of structure to build, how to construct it, what materials to use… it’s a problem with no right or wrong answers as the end result can be anything they want.